AdotDdot/sproxy/README.md

 Setting up
 ==========
 Run *sproxy-setup.py*.
 It will set up the needed directories and files and create the self-signed CA certificate.
 The serial number of the certificate can be specified when running the script.
+You might also need to provide the local certificates file.
+It defaults to */etc/ssl/certs/ca-certificates.crt*, the most widely used path in Linux systems.

-    python sproxy-setup.py [certserial]
+    python sproxy-setup.py [certserial] [localcertfile]

-In order to allow https interception, you will need to register Sproxy as a trusted certificate authority in your browser: to do so, import as authority the file sproxy.pem, which you can find in the directory sproxy_files after running the setup script.
+Then, in order to allow https interception, you will need to register Sproxy as a trusted certificate authority in your browser: to do so, import as authority the file sproxy.pem, which you can find in the directory sproxy_files.

 Example usage
 =============
 The proxy can be launched with default options from the command line.
 By default is simply prints the first line of each request and response.
 The default port is 50007.
-You will need to provide the local certificates file.
-It defaults to */etc/ssl/certs/ca-certificates.crt*, the most widely used path in Linux systems.

-    python sproxy.py [port] [localcertfile]
+    python sproxy.py [port]

 You can alter the requests sent modifying or overriding the Proxy class' method handle_reqs.